-4. EVALUATION OF COMPLEX SCENARIOS
+4 EVALUATION OF COMPLEX SCENARIOS

-The inner loop approximation now enables simulations of larger scenarios with complex characteristics.
+The inner-loop approximation now enables simulations of larger scenarios with complex characteristics.
 This section therefore demonstrates the measurement of cell parameters for a more realistic scenario.
-In view of network planning these results can be used to improve the base station arrangement in order to increase the coverage and enhance the quality of service of each user, see [3].
+In view of network planning these results can be used to improve the base station arrangement in order to increase the coverage and enhance the quality of service of each user, see [2].

 The scenario in this section uses data from the area around the city of Würzburg.
 A map of this area with an extension of $6.7 \times 4.2$ km is illustrated in Fig. 13.
-We assume that demands in teletraffic correspond to the density distribution of conventional traffic, i.e., more subscribers can be found on the main streets and in the city center than secondary streets.
-Only subscribers that are moving are used in this study.
-A fixed number of subscribers is distributed over the streets at the beginning of each simulation.
+We assume that demands in teletraffic correspond to the density distribution of conventional traffic, i.e. more subscribers can be found on the main streets and in the city center than on country roads.
+Only mobile subscribers are used in this study.
+The fixed number of subscribers is thereby distributed over the streets at the beginning of each simulation.
 These test users move during the simulation randomly on the road system - main streets are chosen preferably.
 Subscribers leaving the simulation area reenter the map again randomly at another incoming street.
-The number of test users, therefore, remains constant for the entire simulation time.
+The number of test users therefore remains constant for the entire simulation time.